nih-fmrif/NIMH_repro_2017_03/_episodes/06-lists.md

 > {: .python}
 >
 > 1. If we write a slice as `low:high:stride`, what does `stride` do?
-> 2. What expression would select all of the even-numbered items from a collection?
+> 2. What expression would select every other element, starting from the second?
 >
 > > ## Solution
 > >